thuo-thuo/iamaserver/README.txt

 2. Wrote the Dockerfile.

-3. Modified the GitHub Actions workflow files.
+3. Modified the GitHub Actions test and deployment workflow files.

+4. Added sonarqube scanner to unit tests and logic to run tests